avcoder/unit06-lesson02/slides.md

 ---

 # Exercise: Draw components (pg.2)
-Use your Zoom pencil to draw all the potential components on the following images
+10 mins

 - In breakout groups, take 10 minutes to draw potential components in the following designs
+- Use your Zoom pencil to draw all the potential components on the following images

 1. [Payment page](https://ebizcharge.com/wp-content/uploads/2022/06/Tarlet-Payment-Page.png)
 1. [LinkedIn Learning Courses page](https://spotlight.lehigh.edu/sites/spotlight.lehigh.edu/files/Screen%20Shot%202020-08-14%20at%2010.32.20%20AM_0.png)